 11. Where are the crown jewels?

-It is very important to know where the most important assets, the crown jewels, of the company are located.
+It is essential to know where the most important assets, the crown jewels, of the company are located.
 For example, intellectual property (IP) or the source code should normally be located in the entity which does the funding round, meaning the top holding or the top operational holding.
 It can be extremely dangerous if the IP is possessed by an affiliated company or third party rather than by the legal entity which conducts the funding round.
 Let’s look at an example: One of the founders owns the IP in his personal holding, and he has 2 operational holdings below that.
 Both entities license the IP of the product of the holding of the founder, so they offer the same product.
-The difference is that they distribute the product in different markets: A and B. The investors invest in the operational holding A. What if operational holding B does really well and A is lagging behind?
+The difference is that they distribute the product in different markets: A and B. The investors invest in the operational holding A. What if operational holding B does really well, and A is lagging?
 It could mean that startup founder will choose not to spend any more time on making market A work, or even give it up.
 Why continue with market A if market B is much better off?
 However, this means that the investors who have put in capital into Market A lose all their money.
 The investors would have been much better off investing in the top holding of the founder.
-From that holding they would share in all the proceeds from the IP, and their interests and the interests of the founder would have been aligned.
+From that holding, they would share in all the proceeds from the IP, and their interests and the interests of the founder would have been aligned.

 12. What financial instrument has been used for prior funding?

-It is very important to realize which financial instrument is being used for the funding round: shares, debt, convertibles; they all work very differently.
-Since I predominantly cover early stage startup funding, I will focus on convertibles.
+It is very important to realise which financial instrument is being used for the funding round: shares, debt, convertibles; they all work very differently.
+Since I predominantly cover early-stage startup funding, I will focus on convertibles.

 A red flag bottleneck that is sometimes found in convertibles is around what happens during conversion.
 Some convertibles have an option built in which allows investors and/or the startup to decide claim a cash refund at the qualifying event.